 Intoeing exists where there is a large amount of internal rotation in the hip joint, often seen in children but resolves through adolescence, in the event that it doesn’t intoeing can cause greater impact on the ball and socket joint of the hip.
 Breakdown of the joint can then be a precursor to arthritis.

 Similarly to the lower back, a leg length difference can also lead to heightened loading of one leg or the other (usually the longer), and subsequently asymmetry in the forces going through each joint.

 5.Back pain, Neck. & Shoulder pain

 Although back pain is often caused by poor occupational habits with other risk factors like obesity for example, the upper limb can be markedly influenced by the lower.

 One common causative factor in the development of lower back pain can be a difference in leg length.
 Compensations can manifest themselves all the way up to the head in the form of tension headaches and down to the foot in the form of compensatory foot pronation or collapse.

 Scoliosis of the back is a common secondary disorder, commonly coexisting with a pelvic twist and shoulder tilt.

-If you come to Harris & Ross we will always look for the source of the injury rather than treat the symptom, so if any of these issues are affecting you speak to our team to arrange a free 15 minute consultation by calling us on 0161 832 9000 or book online by clicking the button below.
+If you come to Harris & Ross we will always look for the source of the injury rather than treat the symptom, so if any of these issues are affecting you speak to our team to arrange a consultation by calling us on 0161 832 9000 or book online by clicking the button below.